Yıldız Intelligence Agency: History

 Internal and external incidents that developed and took place during Abdul Hamid's reign prompted him to establish an intelligence agency directly subordinate to him.
 An example of these scandals is when it was found out that his own Grand Vizier was working on behalf of others and against the state.
 As a result, the Yıldız Intelligence Agency was established.
 The agency is often informally referred to as being the Mossad of the Ottoman Empire.

-Unlike other agencies, the organization did not serve the state, but only one person, Abdul Hamid.
 Later on in his reign, the organization was divided into two factions; those working in favor of Abdul Hamid and those working against him.
 The organization was engaged in intelligence activities all around the country, especially against the Committee of Union and Progress members and the Young Turks.
 Alongside this, the agency was very well organized abroad.
 Abdul Hamid closely followed people and institutions in various centers such as Paris, New Delhi, Vienna, Rome, Dubrovnik, Geneva, Cairo, Brussels and London, among many other cities.
 Cities where it was found out that the Young Turks plotted against the Ottoman dynasty were of the highest importance for Abdul Hamid.

 Thanks to his agents, spies and detectives, who spread over the world in a very short time, more than 3000 intelligence reports and journals were arriving to the Yıldız palace every month.
 The Sultan read all of these reports in person and delivered those that were in need of further investigation to his personal secretaries after he cut out the part where the signature of the spy was visible, in an effort to keep their identities a secret.
 He kept all of these reports.

 The organization continued its operations until the abdication of Abdul Hamid II in 1908, serving him for 28 years, and making way for the creation of the Special Organization.